KhanKawsar/EstimationPlot/README.md

 If you use `Durga` in your research, please cite (and read) the article:

 Khan, M. K., & McLean, D. J. (2024).
-Durga: An R package for effect size estimation and visualisation.
-Journal of Evolutionary Biology. doi:10.1093/jeb/voae073
+Durga: An R package for effect size estimation and visualisation. _Journal of Evolutionary Biology_. doi:10.1093/jeb/voae073

 ## Installation